acopetrovic/movie-store/README.md

 To start the application, open the terminal and run: `lein run`.<br>
 Also you need to import `database.sql` file.

+## Why we need this tool?
+A movie store built in Clojure can be a useful tool for several reasons:

+Improved User Experience: The movie store provides a simple and intuitive interface for users.
+Users can quickly find the movies they are interested in.

+Scalability: Clojure is known for its ability to handle high levels of concurrency and scale easily.
+This makes it an ideal choice for building a movie store that can handle a large number of customers.

+Data Management: With the use of a powerful database, the movie store can easily manage large amounts of movie data.

+Overall, a movie store built in Clojure can provide a robust and scalable solution for managing movies online.
+Whether you are a customer or a developer looking to integrate with the application, the movie store can be a useful tool.

 ## Options

 FIXME: listing of options this app accepts.